MARTIN LEE MUELLER

 Martin holds a doctorate in philosophy from the University of Oslo.
-His mentors include Bergljot Børresen, Arne Johan Vetlesen, Arne Næss, James Lovelock, Stephan Harding & David Abram.
-Martin has previously helped build teaching centers in rural Mongolia, worked as a kindergarten teacher, been an elementary school librarian, and led a wilderness school in the Norwegian forest.
-He teaches regularly in Norway and abroad.
+He has previously helped build teaching centers in rural Mongolia, worked as a kindergarten teacher, been an elementary school librarian, and led a wilderness school in the Norwegian forest.
+A postdoctoral researcher with the EU-funded research network SEAS - Science Education for Action and Engagement toward Sustainability, he is the co-founder of the Small Earth Institute and of VILLAKS.ORG.
 He lives in Oslo, where he loves to see salmon return to rivers once wasted.

 Tiril is a storyteller from Norway.
 Her storytelling is inspired by cultural heritage, traditions, indigenous culture and modern science.
 She investigates the relation between stories and the landscape and how stories are both locally connnected with nature and place and at the same time are universal and have similarities all over the world.
 She is Cand.Philol from University of Oslo where she worked with comparison between Japanese and Norwegian Fairy Tales.